 Mixed Repayment/ Interest only mortgages will be considered.
 For new borrowers the interest only element cannot exceed 50% LTV.
 Existing Society borrowers will be allowed to transfer their existing interest only loan if they move house but any additional borrowing must be on a repayment basis.
 All borrowers will be required to provide evidence of how they intend to repay interest only loans.

 During the first 2 years an early repayment charge of 3% of the amount repaid will be incurred.
 After this period no early repayment charges apply.

-Regular overpayments are not permitted during the first 2 years from completion.
+Regular overpayments are not permitted during the life of the product.
 Regular overpayments are amounts collected with, and in addition to, your monthly mortgage payments.
-You may make capital repayments of up to 10% of the original loan amount in each of the first 2 years without an early repayment charge.
-However, during the first 2 years any additional amount repaid above the 10% permitted will be subject to an Early Repayment Charge of 3% of the amount repaid in years 1 & 2.
-Following receipt of a lump sum payment, the amount that you owe, and so the amount of interest you pay, is reduced immediately.
+You can make capital repayments during the life of the product of up to 10% of the amount borrowed / balance outstanding when the product was taken out without incurring an Early Repayment Charge.
+However, any additional amount repaid above the annual 10% permitted will be subject to an Early Repayment Charge.
+Following receipt of a lump sum payment, the amount of capital you owe will reduce (or be re-calculated) and the amount of interest you pay will be reduced immediately.

 One free standard valuation on properties up to £1,000,000 in value.

 A mortgage of £185,904.00 payable over 21 years and 11 months initially on a fixed rate for 2 years at 1.65% and then on our current variable rate of 4.74% for the remaining 19 years and 11 months, would require 24 monthly payments of £842.84 and 239 monthly payments of £1,110.67.